-Let your kids explore real flowers for simple Earth science but give it a fun twist!
-Add a simple ice melt activity, learn about the parts of a flower play and sort, and a water sensory bin all in one easy to set up preschool flower activity this spring.
-Give your youngest scientist a hands-on learning experience for fun and simple science activities all year round
+Let your preschoolers explore real flowers for simple Earth science but give it a fun twist!
+Add a simple ice melt activity, learn about the parts of a flower, and make a water sensory bin all in one easy to set up preschool flower activity this spring.
+Give your youngest scientist a hands-on learning experience for fun and simple spring preschool activities.

 These 3 flower activities can be done as one large activity or separately.
 First, you have the fun flower ice melt.
 Next, you can explore parts of a flower and how to sort plants.
 Then, you can play in a flower-filled water sensory bin!
 You don’t need to do each activity all at once but if you have time, why not!